jimmy-lan/let-it-fly/client/src/routes/README.md

    */
   exact?: boolean;
   /**
-   * Use route protection.
-Defaults to false.
+   * Use route protection so that this route is only exposed to users
+   * with the specified roles.
+If set to undefined, no route protection
+   * is enabled.
+Defaults to undefined.
    */
-  isProtected?: boolean;
+  isProtected?: UserRole[] | undefined;
   /**
    * Url to redirect user if the user is not authenticated.
    * Defaults to undefined, where the redirect url in config object will